nrfconnect/sdk-nrf/samples/nrf9160/aws_fota/README.rst

 The `AWS IoT Developer Guide`_ contains all required information about the Amazon Web Services IoT service.

 .. note::
-   For simplicity, the testing instructions for this sample use `nRF Cloud`_ as the AWS S3 server instance that hosts the new firmware image.
+   A file server instance that hosts the new firmware image is required for this sample.
-   You can set up and use your own AWS S3 server bucket instead.
+   You can set up and use your own AWS S3 server bucket to host the firmware described in the `Setting up an AWS S3 bucket`_ section.
-   See the documentation for the :ref:`lib_aws_fota` library for more information.

 Creating a thing in AWS IoT
 ===========================